San Sebastian del Oeste, travel to the past

-San Sebastián del Oeste is a village made up of ancient haciendas and century-old homes that have aged gracefully along with the surrounding mines and fields, filled with a valuable legacy of tradition and history.
+Formerly the town was known as Real de San Sebastián and later San Sebastián and since 1983, San Sebastián del Oeste, is a village made up of ancient haciendas and century-old homes that have aged gracefully along with the surrounding mines and fields, filled with a valuable legacy of tradition and history.

 In its glorious past it was a prosperous and self-sustaining silver mining town with over four times the population it has now.

 You can reach San Sebastian by air and you'll arrive in the small airstrip located just outside the town, which allows daily service from Puerto Vallarta.
 On the way you'll enjoy impressive views of the hills and forests in the Sierra Madre.

 When looking at a map, the town may seem to be hidden and inaccessible, it is actually a place you should definitely NOT miss.
 After traveling through mountain pass after mountain pass, you will feel a real sense of arrival when you reach this town in the heart of the mountain region.

 View Larger Map

 By 1785 there were 10 gold and silver reduction haciendas and almost 30 mines in the area, the town became a city in 1812 and reached its peak in 1830.
 The mines stopped working during the 1910 revolution and the foreign companies moved elsewhere.
 The last mine stopped working in 1921.